clasona/nezeza-distributors-platform/SUPPORT_PLATFORM_DOCUMENTATION.md

 ## Conclusion

-The Nezeza Support Platform provides a comprehensive solution for managing customer support operations across multiple user types.
+The Vesoko Support Platform provides a comprehensive solution for managing customer support operations across multiple user types.
 With its robust feature set, scalable architecture, and user-friendly interfaces, it serves as a complete customer support ecosystem.

+### Recent Platform Enhancements
+The platform has recently undergone significant improvements including:
+- **Complete file attachment system overhaul** with proper Cloudinary integration
+- **Enhanced email notification system** with consistent Vesoko branding
+- **Improved file type detection** and URL handling for all supported formats
+- **Robust error handling** and fallback mechanisms for file operations

+### System Status
+- **File Attachments**: ✅ Fully functional with PDF, image, and document support
+- **Email Notifications**: ✅ Complete with updated branding and templates
+- **User Interface**: ✅ Responsive design with proper file preview capabilities
+- **API Endpoints**: ✅ All endpoints tested and operational
+- **Security**: ✅ Proper file validation and access controls implemented

+### Future Roadmap
+- Enhanced email templates with attachment previews
+- Improved ticket detail UI/UX for both customers and admins
+- Advanced file preview system with inline viewing
+- Comprehensive notification preferences system

 For additional support or feature requests, please contact the development team or create an issue in the project repository.

-**Last Updated**: January 2024
+**Last Updated**: January 2025
-**Version**: 1.0.0
+**Version**: 1.2.0
-**Authors**: Nezeza Development Team
+**Authors**: Vesoko Development Team